Birbhum killings: Prodded by Mamata, police arrest local TMC boss | Law-Order

 - India

-Hours after West Bengal Chief Minister Mamata Banerjee took a tough stance and ordered the hunting down of all suspects of the Birbhum carnage including her party colleagues, police on Thursday arrested a local Trinamool Congress boss Anarul Hossain from near a hotel in the pilgrimage town of Tarapith.
+Hours after West Bengal Chief Minister Mamata Banerjee took a tough stance and ordered hunting down of all suspected of involvement the Birbhum carnage including her party colleagues, police on Thursday arrested local Trinamool Congress boss Anarul Hossain from near a hotel in the pilgrimage town of Tarapith.

-Earlier in the day, on visiting Bogtui village, the scene of Tuesday’s fire bombing and burning of eight people, Banerjee spoke with the family members of the victims and offered them permanent government jobs and funds as compensation.
-She also visited the house of TMC leader Bhadu Sheikh, whose murder is suspected to have triggered the carnage, and gave the same offers to his next of kin. ''Police will ensure that strictest punishment is handed out to culprits responsible for the Rampurhat carnage.
-The case filed before the court should be water-tight,'' the chief minister said.
-Banerjee said there could be a ''bigger conspiracy'' behind the carnage which has attracted widespread condemnation.
+Earlier in the day, on visiting Bogtui village, the scene of Tuesday’s fire bombing and burning of eight people, Banerjee vowed that the police would ensure the strictest punishment for the guilty and none would be spared.

+She also indicated a larger clean-up of her administration by ordering a “dragnet to unearth secret caches of illicit arms and bombs” across the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)